ngripon/vip-ivp/doc/website/docs/vip_ivp.md

 ### clear()

-Clear the current solver’s stored information.
+Clear the current solver’s stored state.
+Use it to free memory before creating a new simulation.

 * **Return type:**
   `None`